Grande Caribe Review and Specifications

 The open-air sun deck has shaded seating and is furnished with 4-seat tables and deckchairs.
 The stairway connecting the dining room with the above decks has a stair lift assisting disabled passengers.

 The ship's flat-bottomed hull is the reason for the relatively uncomfortable motion in rough waters.
-This is why most Grande Caribe cruise itineraries are on routes in protected waters - Great Lakes, inland waterways and harbors (during summer and fall).
+This is why most Grande Caribe cruise itineraries are on routes in protected waters - Great Lakes, inland waterways and harbours (during summer and fall).
 Departures are offered from Boston MA, Chicago IL, NYC New York, Rockland ME and Warren RI (Rhode Island).

 Blount cruise deals